 - Real pirates have inspired books and films such as Treasure Island, Robinson Crusoe and the Pirates of the Caribbean

-- Few women became pirates, with notable exceptions such as Anne Bonney, Mary Read and Grace O’Malley
+- Some women became pirates, such as Anne Bonney, Mary Read and Grace O’Malley

 - Piracy still exists today wherever there are failed or failing states with coastlines